PortelaRenan/PortelaRenan/README.md

 My name is Renan Portela, I am a Ph.D.
 Candidate at the [University of Waterloo](https://uwaterloo.ca/) in Ontario, Canada.

-- 🔭 I’m currently working on simulation of experimental trials of Wet Compression Moulding (WCM) process, focusing on the draping step;
+- 🔭 I’m currently working on experimental trials with Wet Compression Moulding (WCM) process, such as mechanical tests and microscopic assessment;
 - 💬 Ask me about implementation of optimization methods;
 - 📫 How to reach me: [Linkedin](https://linkedin.com/in/renan-miranda-portela);
 - ⚡ Fun fact: I have lived in four different countries: